papyrusphp/event-sourcing/README.md

 However, this repository (which you're reading now) does contain code;
 as an example of how you can create the necessary domain layer classes in order to use [papyrus/event-store](https://github.com/papyrusphp/event-store).
-It is not meant to use directly in your domain layer.
+You can copy these classes or create your own.

-**Don't use this code!** 🙃
+This repository is not meant to use directly via composer in your domain layer. 🙃

 Questions, ideas and change requests are always welcome 🤗